wx-chevalier/Awesome-Lists-and-CheatSheets/01~CS/Language/Rust/Rust-List.md

 - [2018~Learning Rust](https://learning-rust.github.io/): Installation, Hello World, Cargo, Crates, Variable bindings, Functions, Primitive Data Types, Operators & Control Flows.

-- [2018~Writing a Microservice in Rust](http://www.goldsborough.me/rust/web/tutorial/2018/01/20/17-01-11-writing_a_microservice_in_rust/): Let me begin this article on Writing a Microservice in Rust by talking about C++.
+- [2018~Writing a Microservice in Rust #Series#](http://www.goldsborough.me/rust/web/tutorial/2018/01/20/17-01-11-writing_a_microservice_in_rust/): Let me begin this article on Writing a Microservice in Rust by talking about C++.

-- [2023~Learn Rust 101](https://github.com/plabayo/learn-rust-101): A guide to aid you in your journey of becoming a Rustacean (Rust developer).
+- [2023~Learn Rust 101 #Series#](https://github.com/plabayo/learn-rust-101): A guide to aid you in your journey of becoming a Rustacean (Rust developer).